ShirshoDipto/social-media-client/README.md

 ### 4. Posts

-- Timeline posts on homepage
+- Timeline posts on homepage.
-- Users posts on specific profile page
+- Users posts on specific profile page.
-- Infinite scrolling on both homepage and profile page
+- Infinite scrolling on both homepage and profile page.
-- Error handling in uploading new post
+- Error handling in uploading new post.
-- Create posts
+- Create posts.
-- Update own posts
+- Update own posts.
-- Delete own posts
+- Delete own posts.
-- Include images with posts
+- Include images with posts.
 - Include emojis with posts by right clicking on post input.
 - Include line breaks in posts.
 (See additional info no.3)

 ### 5. Comments

-- Comment on posts
+- Comment on posts.
-- Update own comments
+- Update own comments.
-- Delete own comments
+- Delete own comments.
-- Infinite scrolling
+- Infinite scrolling.
 - Include emojis with comments by right clicking on comment input.
 - Include line breaks in comments.